keuller/react-rsuite/README.md

 # react-rsuite
-Demo app usegin React and rsuite UI
+Demo app using React and rsuite UI.

+## Goal

+Create a web application that demonstrates some rsuite components and try DX provided by rsuite.